 Anywhere and everywhere.
 I love walking by the sea, spending many an hour getting lost in Pinterest, my kids drawings, music, books, little everyday things.
 I observe people and their dogs in everyday life, listen to their conversations, take photos and make mental notes of how colours work and start to composition ideas.

-An artist and a mathematician makes an excellent combo!
+An artist and a mathematician make an excellent combo!
 How would you describe your home?

 Good things take time.
 How about away from home, where’s your favourite place to travel?